TomasVotruba/tomasvotruba.com/packages/blog/data/2023/2023-01-12-how-can-we-generate-unit-tests-part-2-building-scoring-script.md

 ## 2. Get all Public Class Methods

-The best way to find all public methods is to use native NodeFinder service:
+The best way to find all public methods is to use the native NodeFinder service:

 ```php
 $nodeFinder = new PhpParser\NodeFinder();